mveeprojects/ScalaJS/ScalaJSOfficialTutorial/README.md

 **View the UI**

-Open `src/main/resources/index-dev.html` in your preferred browser after running `sbt fastLinkJS` as shown above.
+Open `src/main/resources/index-dev.html` in your preferred browser after running the `fastLinkJS` command as shown above.